flowkey/notification/README.md

 ## Notice

 - Safari

-To style correctly in safari any of the parents in the dom should have 'safari' as a class, no browser detection implemented inside this package
+To style correctly in safari any of the parents in the dom should have 'safari' as a class.
+No browser detection implemented inside this package.